spacemeat/pyke/README.md

 Pyke comes with some built-in `Phase` classes--not many yet, but it's early still:
 * `class Phase`: Common base class for all other phases.
+* `class CommandPhase(Phase)`: A generic shell command phase.
+Often serves as a base class for a custom build step.
 * `class CFamilyBuildPhase(Phase)`: Common base class for building C and C++ projects.
 You won't decleare objecs of this type, but rather subclasses of it, as it does not actually implement many `action`s.
 * `class CompilePhase(CFamilyBuildPhase)`: Phase for compiling a single source file to a single object file.
 * `class ArchivePhase(CFamilyBuildPhase)`: Phase for building static libraries out of object files.